manaknightdigital/debugging_test/codeigniter_challenge.md

 1. Go to https://jsonplaceholder.typicode.com/ and learn how their fake api works
 2. Make a page http://localhost/store that displays your store.
 On your store, you will show cards of the album with title, price and a button to buy.
 3 cards per row.
 Should work on mobile as well.
+You will pull albums from the jsonplaceholder api to display them.
 3. Integrate store with [Stripe](https://stripe.com/docs/payments/accept-a-payment#php) so when they click buy, it gets processed by stripe and you save a record of payment in database.
 4. Once processed payment, show thank you page.